Powerball Jackpot hits $480M, Kansas Lottery says - NewsBreak

 Powerball Jackpot hits $480M, Kansas Lottery says

 The Kansas Lottery’s annual Holiday Millionaire Raffle is also on the table.
 It is already over halfway sold out as of Sunday, Oct.
-16, after being made available on Sept.
-1. The Holiday Millionaire Raffle gives players their best odds to win $1 million, with only 150,000 tickets available in the game.Turkey Dinner and Black Friday Shopping Giveaway
+16 after being made available on Sept.
+1. The Holiday Millionaire Raffle gives players their best odds to win $1 million, with only 150,000 tickets available in the game.How to apply for a free turkey dinner in Topeka

 One ticket sold in the raffle will be the top prize winner, but there are lots of other prizes available to win in the game as well.
 To see the full prize breakdown, click here.